kat-zhang/POS-System/README.md

 # Webster-Halsted POS

-This app is designed to be a restaurant POS system.
+This app is designed to be a restaurant point-of-sale (POS) system.
 The app was developed to improve upon some of the "pain points" that restaurants typically have with their POS systems.

 The Webster Halsted POS system combines a consumer-view and a restaurant-view.